The 7 Bad Habits of Ineffective Teachers

-So, here you go, 7 habits that, in my opinion, will lead you to be a less effective teacher.
+So, here you go, 7 habits that, in my opinion, will cause us to be a less effective teachers.

 7 Bad Habits of Ineffective Teachers

 - Focusing on being liked.
-I think everyone wants to be liked, but if you keep thinking about how you want your students to like you, this is absolutely going to affect your teaching.
+Everyone wants to be liked, but if we keep thinking about how we want our students to like us, this is absolutely going to affect our teaching.
 And not in a good way.
-You’ve gotta’ focus on being a good teacher whom your students can respect.
-Ironically, students normally end up liking teachers they respect more than ones who are trying to be the cool teacher.
+We’ve gotta’ focus on being a good teacher whom our students can respect.
+And that means seeing ourselves as their mentors, not their pals.
+Ironically, students normally end up liking teachers they respect more than ones who are trying to be the “cool teacher.”

 - Being inconsistent.
 It’s tough to be consistent.
 Believe me, I know.
 (I even wrote about it here.)
 But being inconsistent in our classroom management leads to a multitude of problems.
 So we’ve just gotta’ do it.
 We’ve gotta’ learn to be consistent.
 (Unless there’s a very good reason not to be.
-See my post “How Do You Know When to Give Mercy?” for more thoughts on that.)
+See my post “Should Teachers Give Grace in the Classroom?” for more thoughts on that.)

 - Failing to properly prepare.
-We all have days that we realize last minute that we forgot to make copies of that worksheet we really need, but if you find yourself habitually starting class not sure what you’re doing today, you’re in trouble.
-Yes, you might make it through the class, but you’re just not going to be as effective as you could be if you’d prepared adequately.
-So determine to do your best to prepare as much as possible.
-And if you’re feeling completely overwhelmed, do what you can now and determine to really put in the work over the next summer so you’re not in this position again.
+We all have days that we realize last minute that we forgot to make copies of that worksheet we really need, but if we find ourself habitually starting class not sure what we’re doing today, we are in trouble.
+Yes, we might make it through the class, but we’re certainly not going to be as effective as we could be if we’d prepared adequately.
+So, let’s determine to do our best to prepare as much as possible.
+And if you’re feeling completely overwhelmed, do what you can now and determine to put in the work over the next summer so you’re not in this position again.